gdsbook/book/notebooks/03_spatial_data.md

 pop.attrs
 ```

-In this case, we can see this includes information required to convert pixels in the array into locations on the Earth surface (e.g. `transform`, and `crs`), the resolution (250 meters by 250 meters), and other metadata that allows us to better understand where the data comes from and how it is stored.
+In this case, we can see this includes information required to convert pixels in the array into locations on the Earth surface (e.g.,`transform`, and `crs`), the resolution (250 meters by 250 meters), and other metadata that allows us to better understand where the data comes from and how it is stored.

 Thus, our `DataArray` has three dimensions: